-Similar to “Just Figure it Out,” set aside a time to present to your husband why the course you’ve selected is a worthwhile one.
+Similar to “Just Figure it Out,” set aside a time to present to your husband why the course you select is worthwhile.
 Emphasize the coach who created it, how much experience she has, and several reviews.
-Go through her social media and enumerate all the reasons you feel her course is the right one for you.
+Go through her social media, and enumerate all the reasons you feel her course is the right one for you.

 If you would like more support on your sleep training journey, sign up for my newsletter where I give you my best tips and tricks for all things sleep-related.